-Spoons, spatulas, knives, measuring spoons and measuring cups are essentials in every kitchen.
-Wooden spoons to stir grains dishes and legumes are stew are very common.
-Ladles are not only used for soup they are also used for bean purees.
+Spoons, spatulas, knives, measuring spoons, and measuring cups are essentials in every kitchen.
+Wooden spoons to stir grains dishes, and legumes are stew very common.
+Ladles are not only used for soup; they are also used for bean purees.

 The use of a wooden spoon is common in Caribbean cuisine.
 For example, when cooking Lalo, a wooden spoon is preferable for the texture of the stew.
-It is often said that having the right spoons, will help certain vegetables retain their shape and texture.
+In addition, it is often said that having the right spoons will help certain vegetables retain their shape and texture.

 Types of Pots and Pans

-The most common cooking cookware are usually made with stainless steel or cast iron.
+The most common cooking cookware is usually made with stainless steel or cast iron.
 A set of sturdy cookware is usually ideal to have.
-Everyday cookware should include, at least two saucepans, two stockpots, and two frying pans.
+Everyday cookware should include at least two saucepans, two stockpots, and two frying pans.

 Frying vessels such as fryers are great to have in a kitchen.
 But there’s is nothing better than having a cast iron pan to fry your food or fritters.

 A heavy bottom saucepan is usually used for cooking rice.
 Unless you have a dutch oven, then it is ideal for cooking rice.
-Cookware with thin bottom often burn your food and are ideals for boiling water.
+However, cookware with thin bottom often burns your food and are ideals for boiling water.

 A dutch oven or a large saucepan is also preferred for meat stews.
-Dutch ovens pans are either made with cast iron or stainless steel and are ideal for stews and legumes.
+Dutch oven pans are either made with cast iron or stainless steel and are ideal for stews and legumes.

 Heavy bottom and large pots and pans

-Besides your regular pots and pans, heavy bottom cookware is a must in all Caribbean kitchen.
-Large pots and pans are also necessary for large gatherings.
-One large pan for rice and another for stew, poultry, meat or seafood.
+Besides your regular pots and pans, heavy bottom cookware is a must in all Caribbean kitchens.
+Large pots and pans are also necessary for large gatherings—one large pan for rice and another for stew, poultry, meat, or seafood.

-With all the tools, gadgets, pots and pans, we should not forget pressure cookers.
-Many types of meat such as Goat take a long time to cook as well as frozen and thawed conch.
+With all the tools, gadgets, pots, and pans, we should not forget pressure cookers.
+Many types of meat, such as Goat, take a long time to cook and frozen and thawed conch.
 Pressure cookers help in fastening the cooking process and are very versatile.
 Use the right size for your family.

 Serving Ladles Set

 Serving ladles are a great investment.
-They are perfect for entertaining, and especially during the holidays when serving soups, beans purees, etc. A small size ladle is perfect for serving our favorite homemade sauces.
+They are perfect for entertaining, especially during the holidays when serving soups, beans purees, etc. In addition, a small size ladle is perfect for serving our favorite homemade sauces.

 Cooking Ladles Set

 Cooking vessels such as ladles are functional in a kitchen.
 They are ideal when cooking pasta or frying food.
-They are perfect for stirring and straining small amount of food while cooking.
+In addition, they are perfect for stirring and straining a small amount of food while cooking.
 Having the right set of cooking ladles will facilitate different cooking types of dishes.